To view the annual report with financial data, Download a copy of the 2013 Annual Report (PDF 322KB).

 - Rosenfeld Media

-As of year-end 2012, 24 events posted to the IA Institute calendar could be classified as symposia, workshops or webinars.
-The majority of these events were hosted by ASIS&T, Follow the UX Leader, Library 2.012, The Open Group and UIE.
-Smaller events such as East Carolina University’s Symposium on Usability, Information Design, and Information Interaction to Communicate Complex Information and New Castle University’s Pervasive Information Architectures as Architectures of Meaning for Complex Cross-channel Systems were academic events.
+As of year-end 2013, 28 events posted to the IA Institute calendar could be classified as symposia, workshops or webinars.
+The majority of these events were hosted by ASIS&T, Follow the UX Leader, Library 2.013, The Open Group, and Kent State University.
+Smaller events such as East Carolina University’s Symposium on Communicating Complex Information were academic events.
 We are continuing to watch for opportunities to expand educational initiatives and welcome volunteer participation.

 World IA Day and the Journal of Information Architecture represent two pillars for developing partnerships with educational institutions.
-The Journal of Information Architecture published a single edition for 2012, which is available at http://journalofia.org/.
-World IA Day 2012 was hosted in affiliation with a number of educational institutions at 14 locations worldwide, including:
+World IA Day 2013 was hosted in affiliation with a number of educational institutions (and one trade association) at 9 of the 15 locations worldwide, including:

 - Fundación Universitaria Sanitas (Bogotá, Colombia)